 In 1958, a 1700′ Tsunami Hit Lituya Bay, Alaska

 When I moved to Astoria almost a decade ago, I began to enjoy the pleasures of living on the edge of the continent, like the short trip to the beach, and the ever-changing weather.
-But when I attended a community … Continue reading
+But when I attended a community meeting arranged by the Oregon Department of Geology and Mineral Industries, I encountered a less… Continue reading In 1958, a 1700′ Tsunami Hit Lituya Bay, Alaska

 Botterjacht Groote Beer’s Nazi Past All a Fraud

-Back in the 1990’s, I wrote what I assumed would be the final American story about the Groote Beer, the 52′ Dutch botterjacht that had spent many years on the west coast, especially on the Columbia River in the 1950s–when … Continue reading
+Back in the 1990’s, I wrote what I assumed would be the final American story about the Groote Beer, the 52′ Dutch botterjacht that had spent many years on the west coast, especially on the Columbia River in the 1950s–when it had actually raced to Hawaii–and again in the 1990s–when it returned here and became… Continue reading Botterjacht Groote Beer’s Nazi Past All a Fraud

 Ice Bird, Hero, Calypso at Palmer in 1972